 We need you, as a parent, to be an active partner in your student's fraternity or sorority experience by becoming familiar with the community and the organization.
-Please do not hesitate to contact the staff in the Office of Fraternity and Sorority Life if you ever have questions about anything.
+Please do not hesitate to contact the staff in the Center for Fraternal Values and Leadership if you ever have questions about anything.
 We are here to support you and your student in making their experience at West Virginia University one that they will remember for many years to come.